deanrather/Sony-Bravia-Remote/README.md

 Debug information can be found in the debug console (`F12`).

-Some models require a different API endpoint, check out the URL's at the bottom of the index.html.
+Some models require a different API endpoint, check out the URL's in [Refs.md].

 This works for my `SONY BRAVIA KDL-60EX720`